phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_default_config_cli.rst

 For information on the default configurations, see the table *Default values of MACHINE and QCOM_SELECTED_BSP parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250630224842/>`__.

-When the download is complete, start the complilation process.
+When the download is complete, start the compilation process.
 Depending on the size of the software and the host computer configuration, the compilation process can take a few hours.

 .. container:: nohighlight